binhminhsai/writingais-prototype/replit.md

   - Updated "Học" button to navigate to detail view with ?view=detail parameter for direct learning mode access
   - Fixed syntax errors in vocabulary addition popup by repairing malformed JSX structure
   - Cleaned up duplicated code and standardized popup functionality across both main and detail views
-  - Fixed card selection button in vocabulary addition popup to show current card name and be disabled when inside a specific card
+  - Fixed both card selection buttons in vocabulary addition popups (list view and detail view) to show current card name and be disabled when inside a specific card

 ## User Preferences